-If you're unfamiliar, we'll explain how WooCommerce (read our WooCommerce review) works and how to link it to some of the most popular dropshipping plugins on the market.
-We also recommend that you check out our complete guide and definition on dropshipping.
+If you're unfamiliar, we'll explain how WooCommerce works (read our WooCommerce review) and how to link it to some of the most popular dropshipping plugins on the market.
+We also recommend that you check out our complete guide and definition of dropshipping.
 This way, you'll have a deeper understanding for how this method of business works and be able to launch your store with no problem.

 💡Others work from the US or Europe, meaning that you're far more likely to get better shipping times from a solution like Spocket.
 You also might find that you'd like to sell high-end products or even print your own designs–both of which require different plugins and dropshipping services.

 - Quality hosting (SiteGround is our favorite solution).